chrisjbrown/photo-gallery/README.md

 one route that accepts an optional parameter.

 Changing the number of displayed photos per page was not in the requirements but was easy enough to implement so I added it.
-I made a few design/text changes as I thought it made more sense but other than that tried to stick closely to the wirefrrame design.
+I also noticed some of the image URL's are broken.
+So I made an image component that fallsback to a local image sad face.
+I also made a few design/text changes as I thought it made more sense but other than that tried to stick closely to the wirefrrame design.

 I used Create React App to bootstrap the project